6 reasons why this local, Christian school is a must see!

 The history of GFA is nothing short of remarkable.
 Year after year, decade after decade, this school continues to thrive.
 And it’s not just the student body that is thriving, but also the generations and generations of alumni and their families who pour their love, wisdom, support, service, and faithful prayers into this place every.single.day.
 You should see our annual events and fundraisers!
 They feel like grand family reunions where everyone knows everyone.
 Hugs and kisses abound.
 Laughter and excited conversations fill the air.
 The ticket and food lines wrap up and down the halls, and it’s not uncommon to find 2-3 generations of GFA graduates standing together catching up and sharing new stories.
 Grandparents who spent their young years here, watch with content smiles as their grandkids laugh and chase their friends down the halls and young families are embraced with open arms.
 Our roots run deep and we love it!
 We have alumni in the Administration, alumni in the Faculty, alumni on the Board, alumni volunteers, alumni coaches, alumni donors and of course alumni parents and grandparents.
 There is just something about the 109-year history of this amazing community that not only attracts new families but brings them back…year after year.

 We could go on and on.
 Honestly.
-But time is short, and you need to stop reading this and come for a visit!
-You can attend an upcoming Preview Night, have your kid shadow one of our Student Ambassadors for a day (while we give you a private tour and a T-shirt for your kid), or just run over on an extended lunch-break and see what we’re all about!
+But time is short, and you need to stop reading and come for a visit!
+Tours are on **Wednesdays (we call them “Welcome Wednesdays”) and your kid can shadow one of our Student Ambassadors for a day while we give you a private tour.
+You kid is going to want to come with you and do the shadow thing, because they get a FREE HOT LUNCH and a FREE T-SHIRT that they can take home, shove in their overflowing closet, and forget about.
+You’re welcome.
+If a shadow-day isn’t possible, feel free to just run over on an extended lunch-break and see what we’re all about!
 We are confident that you will FEEL the difference when you walk through our doors and we can’t wait to introduce you and your kiddos to our people.
 See you soon!

 *According to our 2016 survey of local Christian accredited schools in the Treasure Valley.